Buffalo Bills vs. New York Jets NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - At home this season, Buffalo is 5-3 overall and 4-3-1 against the spread.

-- This season, Buffalo has hit the over in three of eight games at home.
+- This season, in eight home games, Buffalo has gone over the total three times.

-- New York is 1-6 overall, with two wins against the spread, away from home.
+- New York is 1-6 overall, with two wins against the spread, on the road.

-- In four of seven away games this year, New York has gone over the total.
+- This year, in four of seven away games New York has gone over the total.

 Powered by Data Skrive.